Skip to main content

 Driving Experience

 Though this fourth generation X3 is combustion-based, BMW hasn't spent too much time altering the previous model's engine line-up.
 The two main changes are predictable ones; more EV range for the Plug-in Hybrid xDrive30e (which was embarrassingly short in that department before).
 And greater output for the powerful six cylinder 'M-lite' petrol model, now badged 'X3 M50'.
 More surprising perhaps is that diesel drive, dumped for the 3 Series model this car is based on, retains its place here, the 20d xDrive with a 197hp unit, 2.0-litres in size, like all four cylinder X3s are.
-There'll be a six cylinder diesel too.
 You're more likely though, to be pointed towards one of the 2.0-litre petrol models.
 Either the base 20 xDrive, which has a 48V mild hybrid 208hp petrol unit.
 Or the considerably pricier 30e xDrive, which pairs the same engine with a now-much larger 22.3kWh battery pack that powers an electric motor boosting total output to 299hp.
 EV range jumps to 56 miles.
 That only leaves the aforementioned petrol M50 xDrive, for now the flagship model until the M3-based X3 Competition variant arrives.
 The M50's twin turbo B58 unit should be fast enough for most, tuned to 398hp, spiriting the car to 62mph in 4.6s.
 Have the drive dynamics across the range been updated?
 BMW says so.
 There's a lighter, stiffer structure with a wider rear axle and an almost completely redesigned suspension set-up (double-joint strut front axle suspension and 5-link rear).
 Adaptive damping continues as an option, but the brand has stopped short of fitting the air suspension and 4-wheel steering systems you'll find in some rivals.
 It wants these to be the preserve of the larger, more profitable X5.
 You should also notice more accurate steering, the old dual-pinion rack swapped for a new belt-driven set-up.
 The maximum permitted trailer load is 2,500 kilograms, depending on the model variant.

 Design and Build